seddonym/grimp/docs/usage.rst

     Build and return an ImportGraph for the supplied package or packages.

-    :param str package_name: The name of the top level package, for example ``'mypackage'``.
+    :param str package_name: The name of an importable package, for example ``'mypackage'``.
+For regular packages, this must be the top level package (i.e. one with no dots in its name).
+However, in the special case of `namespace packages`_, the name of the *portion* should be supplied, for example ``'mynamespace.foo'``.
-    :param tuple(str) additional_package_names: Tuple of any additional top level package names.
+    :param tuple[str, ...] additional_package_names: Tuple of any additional package names.
 These can be supplied as positional arguments, as in the example above.
     :param bool include_external_packages: Whether to include external packages in the import graph.
-If this is ``True``, any other top level packages that are imported by this top level package (including packages in the standard library) will be included in the graph as squashed modules (see `Terminology`_ above).
-Note: external packages are only analysed as modules that are imported; any imports they make themselves will not be included in the graph.
+If this is ``True``, any other top level packages (including packages in the standard library) that are imported by this package will be included in the graph as squashed modules (see `Terminology`_ above).

+        The behaviour is more complex if one of the internal packages is a `namespace portion`_.
+        In this case, the squashed module will have the shallowest name that doesn't clash with any internal modules.
+        For example, in a graph with internal packages ``namespace.foo`` and ``namespace.bar.one.green``, ``namespace.bar.one.orange.alpha`` would be added to the graph as ``namespace.bar.one.orange``.
+However, in a graph with only ``namespace.foo`` as an internal package, the same external module would be added as ``namespace.bar``.

+        *Note: external packages are only analysed as modules that are imported; any imports they make themselves will not be included in the graph.*
     :return: An import graph that you can use to analyse the package.
     :rtype: ImportGraph